krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 *SeismicMesh* supports the generation of both 2D and 3D meshes in either serial or parallel from seismic velocity models.

-Here I show how to build meshes from sizing functions created with the software and explain what the options mean.
+Here I show how to build meshes from sizing functions created with the software and explain what the sizng options mean.
 The API for serial/parallel and 2D/3D is identical.

 Assuming you've coded a short Python script to call *SeismicMesh* (similar to what is shown in the examples), you simply call the script with python for serial execution::